shoppad/mesa-templates/recharge/order/send-renewal-to-google-analytics/README.md

 ### Recharge + Google Analytics

 - Open `Recharge: Order Processed` and follow the Credential steps to authorize with Recharge.
-- Open `Google Analytics: Create Transaction` and paste in your google analytics property ID.
+- Open `Google Analytics: Create Transaction` and paste in your Google Analytics property ID.